Society

 One day years ago as the waters rose, a woman was seen strolling up the sidewalk and walked right off into the storm drain, disappearing completely from sight.
 But as she went down, her purse went up.
 It never did get a drop of water in it, people said.
 She came up spitting sticks and leaves, but her purse was still dry.
 The people who saw her never forgot it.

-Knit Club was published in Fall, 2020, by TBW Books, you can order copies here.
+Knit Club was published in Fall, 2020, by TBW Books.
 The project was made with the support of The Do Good Fund.
 Text by Rebecca Bengal.

 Carolyn: I came to Water Valley because the house I wanted to rent in Memphis had fallen through and another place appeared, one state away.
 It didn’t sound that hard to drive 90 miles on country roads to get back to the airport.